Does Your Strategy or Initiative Pass ‘the Business Impact Test’?

-To communicate Business Impact executives are armed with detailed forecasts, vision statements and fancy slide decks.
+To communicate Business Impact leaders are armed with detailed forecasts, vision statements and fancy slide decks.
 All this is great for engaging senior management, as well as the board and the shareholder/investor audience.
 However, there is a vital dimension that often gets overlooked.

 The business case is the rational economic justification for a project or initiative.
 It has a clear and simple logic (shown in image 1).
 But there is more to decision-making than the business case.
 It is personal too (Image 2)

 Addressing People Impact